Title I Parent Involvement Plan

 To the extent possible, parent communication will be translated, as needed, into the foremost home languages for the school’s students other than English.

-The Parent Involvement Plan was developed by Martin Luther King Jr. in October 2021 and will be in effect for the period of the 2021-2022 school year.
-The school will distribute this Parent/Family Involvement Plan to all parents of participating Title I children and make it available to the community on or before October 31, 2021.
+The Parent Involvement Plan was developed by Martin Luther King Jr. in October 2021 and is still in use.
+The school will distribute this Parent/Family Involvement Plan to all parents of participating Title I children and make it available to the community on or before October 31.